 The blonde-haired girl Dinah Drake grew up as a street kid in Gotham City until she was taken in by Desmond Lamar, the owner of a local dojo.
 Desmond became a father figure to her and took her on as a student at his dojo.

 She later became a member of the military strike squad called Team 7, where, during one of the team’s missions, she gained the ability to create a deafening scream called the “Canary Cry”.

-After that, she returned to Gotham City and became one of the founding members of the all-female team of crimefighters known as the Birds of Prey.
+She returned to Gotham City and became one of the founding members of the all-female superhero team of crimefighters known as the Birds of Prey.

 She is also a powerful empath who can use her Empathy to absorb, sense, and control the emotions of others for different effects.
 Raven can see into someone’s heart, soul, and mind and can influence their consciousness and feelings.

 Y’Mera Xebella Challa usually referred to as Mera, is Aquaman’s wife.
 Originally a supporting red hair character of Aquaman, in recent years Mera is just as important as Aquaman himself at times, and ever since the New 52, she is always by his side as his most important supporting character.

 She is the princess of the underworld kingdom of Xebel, who left to go find Aquaman and assist him to usurp the throne of Atlantis from Prince Orm Marius.
 Mera and Aquaman then fell in love, forging a deep emotional bond that has lasted decades.

 Mera is a very powerful superheroine, as she is Aquaman plus Magic powers.
 She’s probably in the top tier of power sets for DC, somewhere between Martian Manhunter and Superman.